LiamJCates/Programming-Notes/C++/Semantics/Scope.md

 ### Identifier Access
-First, we define the following two terms:
-Local identifier: Identifiers declared within a function (or block).
-Global identifier: Identifiers declared outside of every function definition.
+Named entities, such as variables, functions, and compound types need to be declared before being used in C++.
+The visibility of a name, also called its scope, is the region in the program where a declared name can be used.

+Only one entity can exist with a particular name in a particular scope.

+The point in the program where a declaration happens influences its visibility/scope.

+A declaration introduces its name into a scope:

+• Local scope:
+  A name declared in a function or lambda is called a local name.
+  Its scope extends from its point of declaration to the end of the block in which its declaration occurs.
+A block is delimited by a {} pair.
+Function argument names are considered local names.

+• Class scope:
+  A name is called a member name(or a class member name) if it is defined in a class, outside any function, lambda, or enum class.
+ Its scope extends from the opening { of its enclosing declaration to the end of that declaration.

+• Namespace scope:
+  A name is called a namespace member name if it is defined in a name-space outside any function, lambda, class, or enum class.
+  Its scope extends from the point of declaration to the end of its namespace.

+Global scope:
+  A name not declared inside any other construct is called a global name and is said to be in the global namespace.
+  A global variable will hold it's value throughout the life-time of your program.
+A global variable can be accessed by any function.
+That is, a global variable is available for use throughout your entire program after its declaration.

 In general, the following rules apply when an identifier is accessed:

-Global identifiers are accessible by a function or a block if
+Global identifiers are accessible within a block if
   a.
-The identifier is declared before the function definition (block),
+The identifier is declared before the function definition (block)
   b.
 The function name is different than the identifier
   c.
-All parameters of the function have names different than the name of the identifier
+All function parameter names differ from the global identifier name
   d.
-All local identifiers (such as local variables) have names different than the name of the identifier.
+All local identifier names differ from the global identifier name

 Local identifiers are not accessible outside of the function (block).